ajgrande924/insight-project/NOTES.md

   - what type of load balancer am I using?
   - what other type of chaos testing can I apply on my deployment?
+  - why am I running your spark cluster in one availability zone?
+  - knowing what I know now, how would I change the components (spark, postgres, flask) of my deployment?